No Regrets

 Writer: Sparky

-Sparky is a 16-year-old attending a private high school.
+Sparky was a 16-year-old attending a private high school when he wrote this.
 A childhood injury limits his abilities, but God has used it to focus him onto His will.
-Sparky is a writer/poet with a novel in process.
+Sparky is a writer/poet and novelist.
 He's also a technology expert and loves to get into God's Word.
 Through many pains, addictions, and depression, God has saved him.
 He's thankful to be His servant forever.

 PLEASE NOTE: The purpose of this comment section is to encourage healthy Christian community for teens around the world.
 All comments are moderated, so yours will show up as "awaiting moderation" every time.
 (Sorry!)
 ALL bullying, hateful, or misleading comments WILL be deleted.
 Jerks will be banned.
 (Not sorry.)
 Views/opinions expressed by commenters do not necessarily reflect those of 412teens.org or Got Questions Ministries.